RieksJ/t3-method/t3-method.md

  the other hand, if the answer is vague or inaccurate, there is a risk of creating results that are misaligned with user needs, leading to dissatisfaction, underutilization, and wasted resources.

-### 3.3.
+### 3.4.
 Fit-for-Purposeness

-Answers to the third question ("**What is it that these people will <u>actually be doing</u> with the results?**") list the activities of every (group of) consumers for which the result is necessary.
+Answers to the third question ("**What is it that these people will actually be doing with the results?**") list the activities of every (group of) consumers for which the result is necessary.

 Ideally, answers to this question also elaborate on the particular characteristics of the results that make it particularly valuable for being used in specific activities.

 Understanding what users will do with the results ensures that the task outcomes are designed to be fit for their intended purpose.
 This alignment helps in creating results that are not only relevant but also functional and valuable for specific activities.
 It enhances the practical application of the results, ensuring they meet the users' needs effectively.
 If this question is not adequately answered, there is a risk of producing results that are impractical or irrelevant, reducing their utility and impact.

-### 3.4.
-When and Where to Use the Method

-These questions may be answered in a number of situations:
-- Whenever a task is designed.
-By answering these questions, the designer of the task can ensure the task is well-defined, relevant, and aligned with user needs.
-- Whenever a person is asked to execute a task.
-By answering these questions, that person can clarify their objectives, understand the expectations, and focus their efforts on producing meaningful results.
-- Whenever a person has been executing a task for some time (some tasks take a long time).
-By answering these questions, that person can reassess the task's direction, make necessary adjustments, and ensure continued alignment with the intended purpose.
-- Whenever a task is being evaluated for efficiency and effectiveness.
-By answering these questions, the person that evaluates that task can measure its success, identify areas for improvement, and provide actionable feedback.

-What we refer to by 'task' can in fact be many different things.
-It can be as large as a project, and work packages therein.
-It can be as small as reading a paper, attending a meeting, etc. {{evaluate this paragraph, and revise its contents so that the examples become appealing to the target audience.}}

-## 4. Expected Benefits of the Task Triage Toolbox method
+## 4. Expected Benefits of the T3 method

-The Task Triage Toolbox method is envisaged to provide several significant benefits by addressing common barriers to effective task management, as identified by Simon, Kahneman, Steel, and Pfeffer.
+The T3 method is envisaged to provide several significant benefits by addressing common barriers to effective task management, as identified by Simon, Kahneman, Steel, and Pfeffer.
 By providing a clear framework for task evaluation, the method is expected to help individuals and organizations overcome cognitive limitations, biases, and organizational dynamics that lead to inefficiency.

 Firstly, the method is anticipated to increase efficiency by ensuring tasks are clearly defined with concrete results.
 This clarity will help in setting realistic expectations and provide measurable benchmarks for evaluating task completion.
 It is expected to reduce ambiguity and misunderstanding, leading to better resource allocation and successful task outcomes.